rstudio/rstudio-conf-2022-program/data-quality/bad-data-what-to-do.md

 talk_id: 22153
 talk_slug: bad-data-what-to-do
 talk_type: regular
+talk_tags: [career-development, process, story]
 session_slug: data-quality
-block: 3-7-session
 # ---- Edit information below this line ----
 # The title of your talk
-talk_title: Bad Data, And What To Do About Them (Don't Panic!)
+talk_title: "Bad Data, And What To Do About Them (Don't Panic!)"
 # A short version of the title, suitable for small displays
 talk_title_short: Bad Data, And What To Do About Them (Don't Panic!)
 # A link to your talk's materials, when ready